Energy landscapes of combinatorial optimization in Ising machines: Disconnectivity graphs sampler

-The original code developed for this work uses GWL sampling described in Sec.~\ref{sec:methods} and has the following output: GWL histogram of visits to basins of attraction and energy levels, sampled cluster sizes, symmetric matrix of energy barriers between clusters.
-The information about the connectivity of clusters and their type (local minimum/saddle) is then derived from the barrier matrix during postprocessing.
-As input the program takes the conjugate normal form of a 3-SAT problem, or the equivalent 3rd order sparse PUBO formulation.
+The original code developed for this work uses GWL sampling described in Sec.~\ref{sec:methods} and has the following output: GWL histogram of visits to basins of attraction and energy levels, sampled clusters degeneracies, symmetric matrix of energy barriers between clusters, local minimum states.
+The information about the connectivity of clusters and their type (local minimum/saddle) we then derive from the barrier matrix during post-processing and DG construction.
+As input the program takes the conjugate normal form of a 3-SAT problem.

-The hyperparameters that can be tuned of DG sampling are: number of parallel threads of sampling, total GWL steps per thread, hill climbing type (random/steepest), usage of ballistic search, cluster exploration and breadth-first search limits.

-Extended disconnectivity graphs construction from the aforementioned data sampled with the GWL algorithm is based on the functions from \textbf{pele} library \cite{pele}.
+The examples of DG sampling hyperparameters that can be tuned are: number of parallel threads of sampling, total GWL steps per thread, limit on the cluster exploration and breadth-first search limits.
+In principle, it is possible to tune all hyperparameters to optimize the sampling for a particular problem class.
+The 3-SAT (PUBO/QUBO) GWL sampling code with the hyperparameters used in this work as well as the simulated annealing implementation following App.~\ref{appx:sa_details} is available in a public repository at ref.~\cite{sat-qubo-dg-sampler}.
+Extended disconnectivity graphs construction from the aforementioned data sampled with the GWL algorithm is based on the functions from \textbf{pele} library \cite{pele} and can be made available upon reasonable request.